Filing a Car Insurance Claim in California

-In order for you to file a car insurance claim in the state of California, you must immediately notify your insurance provider.
-This can be typically done by directly calling, via their website, or sometimes even through a mobile app.
+In order for you to file a car insurance claim in the state of California, you must notify your insurance provider.
+This can be typically done through the phone, web, or even through a mobile app.

-If you were injured in a car accident, it is always best to retain a car accident attorney before speaking with your provider.
+If you were injured in a car accident, it is always best to contact a car accident attorney before speaking with your provider.
 Insurance companies, even your own, are designed to look after their own interests.
-This means that they may not always have your best interests in mind, even though you are their client.
+Their main interest is maximizing profits, even if it is at your expense.

 If you were involved in a car accident in the state of California, we recommend the following:

-The statute of limitations in the state of California to sue for car accident injuries is two years.
+In the state of California, the statute of limitations to sue for car accident injuries is two years.
 Please be aware that two years is the amount of time you have to file a claim against the other driver, and not how long you have to report the accident to your insurance provider.

-As mentioned, you can file a claim with the other driver’s provider, but only if you were not at fault.
+As mentioned, you can file a claim with the other driver’s provider, but only if you were not at-fault.
 The other driver’s insurance provider will not likely stand up for you, and may in fact even dismiss you.
-In these cases, it is best to retain the services of an experienced car accident lawyer in order to recover any damages.
+In these cases, it is best to reach out to an experienced car accident lawyer in order to recover any damages.

 Once you have filed a claim with your provider, an insurer is required to contact you within 15 days after receiving the notice of your claim.
-An insurance adjuster will ask for a statement about happened , and will also gather and analyze evidence to determine liability and appropriate damages.
+An insurance adjuster will ask for a statement about what happened , and will also gather and analyze evidence to determine liability and appropriate damages.

 An insurer will collect and analyze the following forms of evidence:

-An insurer is required to either accept or deny a claim not later than forty (40) days after it has been proven.
+An insurer is required to either accept or deny a claim no later than 40 days after it has been proven.
 In this context, proof is essentially showing you are entitled to recovery for damages, as well as the amount you are entitled to.

 A simple claim without complex liability issues can typically be settled within a few days.
 If determining fault is an issue, or if someone was seriously injured, proving a case may take months.